isabella232/visualstudiogeeks.github.io/_posts/2017-03-07-Manage-AWS-EC2-Instances-With-AzureAutomation.md

 > The old ways of management do not necessarily work at scale of cloud… Modern cloud needs modern management… *Azure Automation* is build keeping these complex scenarios in mind...

 # Manage AWS EC2 from Azure Automation
-I've created a free subscription in Amazon AWS and spin up a couple of instances of Windows 2016 basic virtual machine.
+I've created a free subscription in Amazon AWS and spun up a couple of instances of Windows 2016 basic virtual machine.
 My goal is to hook these machines with the Azure Automation

 ![AzureAutomation-UpdateAzureModules](/images/screenshots/tarun/AzureAutomation/AwsEc2InstancesInAmazonConsole1.PNG)